Analytical Solutions of Open String Field Theory: Oscillator representation

 It is easy to see in this representation that the matrices obey the symmetry properties one would expect them to have, namely $V^{rs}$ depends only on $r-s$ modulo 3.
 Analogous expressions hold also for the vectors and the scalars.

-A consequence of the fact that all the string vertices are given by squeezed states is that squeezed states form a subalgebra of the star-product and the expressions for multiplying squeezed states\footnote{By squeezed states we also mean states with linear terms.
+A consequence of the fact that all the string vertices are given by squeezed states is that squeezed states form a subalgebra of the star product and the expressions for multiplying squeezed states\footnote{By squeezed states we also mean states with linear terms.
 In particular coherent states that do not contain the quadratic terms are also part of this subalgebra.} are formally very simple.
 However, these formal expressions involve multiplying and inverting the infinite dimensional matrices defining the states and the vertices.

 Working with infinite dimensional matrices may be complicated and one may be forced to advance using numerical tools in the spirit of level truncation.
 A natural route to simplify the work with matrices is to diagonalize them.
-This cannot be done in this case, since a direct evaluation shows that these matrices are not commutative and so cannot be simultaneously diagonalized.
+This cannot be done in this case, since a direct evaluation shows that these matrices do not commute.
+Hence, they cannot be diagonalized simultaneously.
 There is, however, a simple way out.
 The matrices

 are commutative and so can be simultaneously diagonalized.
-This task was performed by Rastelli Sen and Zwiebach~\cite{Rastelli:2001hh}.
+This task was performed by Rastelli, Sen and Zwiebach~\cite{Rastelli:2001hh}.
 They used the fact that the three matrices $M^{rr},M^{r(r\pm 1)}$ commute with the matrix $\K_1$ related to the Virasoro operator $\LL_{-1}$~(\ref{LLm1}).
 The matrix $\K_1$ has all real numbers as eigenvalues, without degeneration,

 The eigenvalues of the $M$ matrices are found to be,

 The eigenvectors $\keto{\ka}$ were normalized in~\cite{Okuyama:2002yr}.
 Given a squeezed state defined by a matrix $S$, one can consider the matrix $T=CS$.
 Squeezed states whose matrix $T$ is diagonal in the continuous basis form a subalgebra that can be easily manipulated.